Moe-99/databricks-flights-delay-lakehouse/README.md

-# Flight Delay Lakehouse Pipeline (Databricks)
+# **Flight Delay & Weather Analytics Platform**
 ## Overview

-Flight delays cost airlines and passengers billions annually.
-This project explores whether weather conditions can predict delay patterns , built as a production-style lakehouse pipeline on Databricks.
+Flight delays cost airlines and passengers billions each year.
+This project explores whether weather conditions have a measurable impact on flight delays.

-This project builds a modern data engineering pipeline using Databricks and Delta Lake to analyze flight delays and their relationship with weather conditions.
+Instead of just analyzing a dataset, I built a full end-to-end data platform on Databricks to ingest, process, and analyze flight and weather data.

+The pipeline follows a lakehouse architecture (Bronze → Silver → Gold) and is fully orchestrated using scheduled workflows.
+The final output is a dashboard that allows analysis of delays across airlines, airports, and weather conditions.

 The system ingests data from multiple sources, processes it through a Bronze–Silver–Gold Lakehouse architecture, and produces analytical tables designed for reporting and decision-making.